 Myths of love

-Myths of love often involve incest, or the seduction or rape of a mortal woman by a male god, resulting in heroic offspring.
-The stories generally suggest that relationships between gods and mortals are something to avoid; even consenting relationships rarely have happy endings.
-In a few cases, a female divinity mates with a mortal man, as in the Homeric Hymn to Aphrodite, where the goddess lies with Anchises to produce Aeneas.
+Myths of love often involve incest, or in some cases the seduction or rape of a mortal woman by a male god, resulting in a heroic offspring.
+Most of these stories usually suggest that relationships between gods and mortal women are something to be avoided as things usually don’t end well.
+Even consenting relationships rarely have happy endings for the mortal women.
+In a few cases, a godess mates with a mortal man, as in the Homeric Hymn to Aphrodite, where the goddess lies with Anchises to produce Aeneas.

 Myths of punishment

 The myths of punishment involve the appropriation or invention of some important cultural artifact, as when Prometheus steals fire from the gods, when Tantalus steals nectar and ambrosia from Zeus’ table and gives it to his own subjects or when Demeter teaches agriculture and the Mysteries to Triptolemus.
 In another tragedy, Euripides’ The Bacchae, the king of Thebes, Pentheus, is punished by Dionysus, because he disrespected the god and spied on his Maenads, the female worshippers of the god.